jmcmillenmusic/sql-employee-tracker/README.md

 ## Installation

-To access the README Generator, you'll need to clone the repo at the link below: https://github.com/jmcmillenmusic/sql-employee-tracker You'll need to make sure that you also have Inquirer v.8.2.4, the MySQL Node package, and Express by running the following commands in the terminal:
+To access the SQL Employee Tracker, you'll need to clone the repo at the link below: https://github.com/jmcmillenmusic/sql-employee-tracker You'll need to make sure that you also have Inquirer v.8.2.4, the MySQL Node package, and Express by running the following commands in the terminal:
 `npm i install@8.2.4`